WakiMak/trentent.github.io-forked/_posts/2015-03-20-appv5-data-precache-script-used-for-xenapp.md

   - scripting
   - Target Device
 ---
-This is the AppV5 Data Precache script we use to load our AppV5 packages on our Citrix XenApp servers. � Because we use PVS and store the AppV package installation root folder on a persistent disk, we sometimes encounter issues that require us to &#8216;clean up&#8217; the package installation root folder before the AppV5 packages will load. � What this script attempts to do is setup AppV5 as if it&#8217;s a new install, grab any packages from the publishing server, then, if sharedcontentstore is disabled, fully mount/load the packages.
+This is the AppV5 Data Precache script we use to load our AppV5 packages on our Citrix & servers. � Because we use PVS and store the AppV package installation root folder on a persistent disk, we sometimes encounter issues that require us to 'clean up' the package installation root folder before the AppV5 packages will load. � What this script attempts to do is setup AppV5 as if it's a new install, grab any packages from the publishing server, then, if sharedcontentstore is disabled, fully mount/load the packages.

 AppV5DataPrecache.cmd